jelena-maletic/processor-emulator/README.md

     - **Default file:** The emulator automatically loads the default file whose path is defined in the project's **properties file**.
     - **Manual path entry:** You can manually enter the absolute path to the assembly file.
 5. To verify correctness, run all **JUnit tests** from your IDE or using `mvn test`

+## Acknowledgements / Inspired by

+This project was implemented for educational purposes as part of a Computer Architecture course.